Home Compare TEL.OL vs TIGO

 Stability

-Both rank well on stability, but Telenor ASA still holds a clear edge.
+Both look solid on stability, though Telenor ASA still holds the stronger peer position.

 TEL.OL